apache/accumulo-website/_docs-2-0/getting-started/shell.md

 ## Basic Administration

-The `tables` command will list all existings tables.
+The `tables` command will list all existing tables.

     root@myinstance> tables
     accumulo.metadata